Testicular microlithiasis

 Testicular microlithiasis is an unusual condition diagnosed on testicular ultrasound.
-It is believed to be found in 0.1–0.6% of males globally, with frequency varying based on geographic location and is more often found in individuals with subfertility.
+It is believed to be found in 0.1–0.5% of males globally, with frequency varying based on geographic location and is more often found in individuals with subfertility.
 It is often an asymptomatic, non-progressive disease; though in a very small number of cases it may also cause bouts of extreme chronic fatigue, hormone imbalance and pain, which can be severe and accompanied by swelling around the testicular region (dependent on the size and location of the calcification).
 In an extremely rare select few cases, individuals with microlithiasis have also been known to experience calcification of the prostate, which can lead to the passing of stones.
 These rare cases can lead to secondary infections if not treated with care, due to the resulting damaged tissue.
 However, these symptoms are rarely seen in the majority of people who have been diagnosed.

-Testicular microlithiasis is not associated with risk of testicular cancer in asymptomatic individuals.
+Testicular microlithiasis is not associated with risk of testicular cancer in asymptomatic individuals, except in individuals who experience symptoms.
 However, a large meta-analysis has shown that in individuals with associated risk factors for testicular germ cell tumor, the increase in risk of concurrent diagnosis of testicular germ cell tumor, or testicular carcinoma-in-situ upon biopsy is approximately eight to ten-fold.

 There is extensive controversy over whether testicular microlithiasis in individuals with testicular germ cell tumor, or risk factors for such, should undergo testicular biopsy to exclude the presence of testicular carcinoma in situ, also known as intratubular germ cell neoplasia of unclassified type.
 Additionally, whether the presence of testicular microlithiasis should influence decision for adjuvant chemotherapy or surveillance in individuals with testicular germ cell tumor remains unclear.
 A recent review in Nature Reviews Urology has comprehensively evaluated these topics.
 However, as with any condition, symptoms can vary from individual to individual.